LucaScheller/VFX-UsdSurvivalGuide/docs/src/dcc/houdini/approach.md

 Ready!?!
 Let's goooooooo!

 ## Path Structure <a name="path"></a>
 As covered in our [composition section](../../core/composition/overview.md), composition arcs are centered around loading a specific prim (and its children) in the hierarchy.
-We usually group our path structure around an "root" prim.
+We usually design our path structure around "root" prims.
 That way we can load/unload a specific hierarchy selection effectively.
 With value clips (USD speak for per frame/chunk file loading) we also need to target a specific root prim, so that we can keep the hierarchy reference/payloadable and instanceable.

 As pipeline developers, we therefore should make it as convenient as possible for artists to not have to worry about these "root" prims.

 We have two options:
 - We give artists the option to not be specific about these "root" prims.
 Everything that doesn't have one in its name, will then be grouped under a generic "/root" prim (or whatever we define as a "Import Path Prefix" on our import configure nodes).
+This makes it hard for pipeline to re-target it into a specific (shot) hierarchy.
+It kind of breaks the USD principle of layering data together.
 - We enforce to always have these root prims in our path.
 This looses the flexibility a bit, but makes our node network easier to read as we always deal with absolute(s, like the Sith) prim paths.

 When working in SOPs, we don't have sidecar metadata per path segment (prim) as in LOPs, therefore we need to define a naming convention upfront, where we can detect just based on the path, if a root is defined or not.
-There is currently now industry standard (yet), but it might be coming sooner than we might think!
+There is currently no industry standard (yet), but it might be coming sooner than we might think!
 Say goodbye to vendor specific asset structures, say hello to globally usable assets.

 As also mentioned in our composition section, this means that only prims under the root prims can have data (as the structure above is not payloaded/referenced).
 Everything we do in SOPs, affects only the leaf prims in world space.
 So we are all good on that side.